learn-anything/2017-release/readme.md

 ![](http://i.imgur.com/iPqfccc.png)

-It would take that into accountand present 'analysis' result in context of its parents which in this case is 'algorithms' so the search query will look something like this :
+It would take that into account and present 'analysis' result in context of its parents which in this case is 'algorithms' so the search query will look something like this :

 ![](http://i.imgur.com/2TPMO9D.png)